mortar-works/mortar-website/src/site/about.md

 ## What we do

-We work at the intersection of service design, data, and technology — building intelligent triage tools, case management platforms, and community information systems used across housing, health, education, and local government.
+We work at the intersection of design, research, and technology; building intelligent systems to serve people, places and property.
+We solve complex problems for society, supporting our clients and partners improve outcomes across Health, Government, Culture, Housing and Assets.

 ## How we work

-We start with research, build iteratively, and stay involved long after launch.
-We embed in client teams, share our thinking openly, and measure success by outcomes for people — not outputs from teams.
+We start from research and the understanding of data, out of which we build our systems and frameworks iteratively.
+We help our clients understand their users and customers, building them the solutions that serve their needs most effectively.

 ## Our story

-Founded on the belief that the public sector deserves technology as good as the private sector gets.
-We began with housing and tenancy services, and have since expanded into health, social care, education, and community services across the UK.
+Mortar was founded during a time of monumental crisis and change.
+We built solutions that connected those most isolated, supporting people in staying safe and secure at home and in employment.
+Our work continues through the development of intelligence that has at its core the connection, safety and security of people.